Quantum memories at finite temperature: Commuting Three-Dimensional Models

 which vanishes in the limit that $\beta \rightarrow \infty $.
 This shows that low energy processes are the dominant processes in the low-temperature limit and we thus argue that the energy barrier will be ineffective in this regime.
 We obtain the same conclusion by modeling the free motion of excitations using other physically reasonable dynamics.

 By consideration of low-energy processes and heuristic calculations we have argued that we cannot easily predict the thermal behavior of the welded model by simple understanding of its non-trivial energy barrier or by application of Arrhenius' law.
 As such, it is certainly interesting to understand the thermal behavior of the model at intermediate size and temperature regimes.
-Indeed, Ref.~\cite{Siva16}, which became available while the present Manuscript was under peer review, indicates that the welded code will demonstrate super-exponential coherence-time scaling with inverse temperature.
+Indeed, while the present manuscript was under peer review, results in Ref.~\cite{Siva16} emerged indicating that the welded code will demonstrate superexponential coherence-time scaling with inverse temperature through the study of finite temperature topological order..
 More generally, a careful study of the dynamics of the model may allow us to derive new no-go theorems for finite-temperature stability that rely on a clearer understanding of entropic mechanisms that decohere encoded quantum information.
 Recent work following this direction has been conducted by Temme in Ref.~\cite{Temme14} by consideration of the case of commuting Pauli Hamiltonians.